fdarveau/Adobe-Connect-ULaval-Scheduler/README.md

 There is also an auto-login feature and auto-fullscreen feature.

-**Note that if you choose to use the auto-login feature, you ULaval network password will be stored in your Chrome sync storage in plain text.**
+**Note that if you choose to use the auto-login feature, your ULaval network password will be stored in your Chrome sync storage in plain text.**